Adaptive numerical designs for the calibration of computer codes: Calibration framework

 \begin{Rem} The first stage of the modular approach neglects the uncertainty of the parameters $\sigma^2$, $\ms{\beta}$ and $\ms{\Psi}$ by fixing them to their MLE.
-However, a possible manner to take in account their uncertainty would consist in adopting a Bayesian inference of $\sigma^2$, $\ms{\beta}$ and $\ms{\Psi}$ in the same way than $\ms{\theta}$.
-For instance, if a Jeffreys prior distribution is specified on $(\ms{\beta},\sigma^2)$, then the distribution of the GPE follows a Student distribution \citep{San03}.
-Yet unfortunately, the conditional likelihood (\ref{eq8}) has no closed-form expression anymore, causing an additional issue which is not the core of this paper. \end{Rem}
+However, a possible manner to take into account their uncertainty would consist in adopting a Bayesian inference of $\sigma^2$, $\ms{\beta}$ and $\ms{\Psi}$ in the same way as $\ms{\theta}$.
+For instance, if a Jeffreys prior distribution is specified on $(\ms{\beta},\sigma^2)$, then the marginal distribution of the GPE will follow a Student distribution once $(\ms{\beta},\sigma^2)$ have been integrated out \citep{San03}.
+Yet unfortunately, the conditional likelihood (\ref{eq8}) has no further closed-form expression, causing an additional issue which is beyond the scope of this paper. \end{Rem}